 After the March update for Tropico 6, a new feature was added; a random map generator.
 With this, came a multitude of cool and efficient maps.
 These were spread around using seeds.
-Below, we’ve outlined the best tropico 6 seeds that the tropcio-community have found.
+Below, we’ve outlined the best Tropico 6 seeds that the Tropico community has found.

 This seed has four main islands.
 Each one is relatively small, but this gives the player an opportunity to build a trade fleet to transfer goods between the islands.

-Unfortunately, each island has atleast one large volcano.
-Speaking from experience here, this’ll probably get in the way.
-But on the bright side, it’ll look more asthetically pleaseing.
+Unfortunately, each island has at least one large volcano.
+Speaking from experience here, that’ll probably get in the way.
+But on the bright side, it’ll look more aesthetically pleasing.